kiranaradhya-git/aws-minicapstone-week1-km/Readme.md

 ```

-## Step 2 : Execute the packer commands (In the same PowerShell Window where you set the Environment)
+**Execute the packer commands (In the same PowerShell Window where you set the Environment)**

-- Run the below command in order to create the machine image
+- Run the below command to create the machine image

  - Initialize Packer
 ```